Brief Strategic Family Therapy

-By employing BSFT® as an alternative to sending a youth to such residential facilities results in a cost avoidance that can then be redirected to further funding the model’s implementation so that more families and at-risk populations can be served.
+By employing BSFT® as an alternative to sending a youth to such residential facilities results in a cost avoidance that can then be redirected to further funding the model’s implementation.
+Thus, more families and at-risk populations can be served.

 In general, various studies exist in the United States that show how the successful implementation of evidence based practices reduces crime and saves billions of taxpayers' money.
 "Interventions that follow all evidence-based practices can achieve recidivism reductions of 30 percent.
 In one widely cited 2006 review of more than 550 program evaluations, the Washington State Institute for Public Policy found that a moderate to-aggressive investment in evidence-based programs would save state taxpayers $2 billion, avert prison construction and reduce the crime rate."
 Citation: Pew Center on the States, One in 31: The Long Reach of American Corrections (Washington, DC: The Pew Charitable Trusts, March 2009).

 Adaptations should only be made in consultation with the model's developers in order to retain the core components of the model while still preserving its effectiveness.
-BSFT and its adaptations have been implemented in more than 20 states in the USA and in a variety of clinical formats, including home and center-based programs.
+BSFT and its adaptations have been implemented in more than 30 states in the USA, as well as abroad, and in a variety of clinical formats, including home and center-based programs.

-BSFT® was originally developed with Hispanic/Latino families but was subsequently tested with African American families as well.
+The BSFT model was originally developed with Hispanic/Latino families but was subsequently tested with African American families as well.
 More recently it was selected by NIDA to be the adolescent treatment model to be tested as part of the National Clinical Trials Network.
 It was tested in 8 sites throughout the country with populations of all ethnic groups.
-The model is currently utilized in a wide variety of geographical settings and has proven to be successful with foster, as well as intact, families of varied ethnic backgrounds, and with deaf and/or hearing impaired families.
+The model is currently utilized in a wide variety of geographical settings.
+It has proven to be successful with foster---as well as intact---families of varied ethnic backgrounds, and with deaf and/or near deaf families.

 It has also been implemented in the service delivery field with several language and cultural minority groups, including Native Americans.
 BSFT was also successfully tested in the treatment of children ages 6 thru 12 who presented with externalizing and internalizing symptomatology.
 That study was awarded the Outstanding Research Award by the American Association for Marriage and Family Therapy in 1989.